• Free shipping on all orders

 Learn more »

 Unfortunately, there are many possible causes of hair loss and scabbing in dogs.
 In most cases, you will not be able to determine the cause by simply examining your dog at home.
-A visit to your veterinarian is warranted, as treatment will depend on the reason for your pup’s symptoms.
+A visit to your veterinarian is warranted, as treatment will depend on the reason for your pup’s signs.

-While this list is not exhaustive, the following are some common causes of hair loss with scabs in dogs:
+While this list is not exhaustive, the following are some common causes of hair loss with scabs in dogs.

 divider 10

-The 6 Reasons Why Your Dog is Losing Hair in Patches and Scabs
+The 6 Reasons Why Your Dog Is Losing Hair in Patches and Scabs

 1. Flea Allergy Dermatitis (FAD)